AbdelrhmanKhaled76/Burrito/README.md

-BURRITO WEBSITE

-this website is made with next js in addition to typescript with react , this website was the second try for me to design with figma !, the style for this web site is made with tailwind.css !! i also made a restful api for the feedback page form , in addition to using formik for the form , i used the YUP libirary for validating schemas for the form i used the next routes to validate the api data for my mongodb , the logos + the pallete used in the website is made by my friend , i used the AOS libirary for the animation used in the website i used the swiper libirary to make a slider for the home page and the about page , finally the website is responsive using the tailwind features , feel free to see the page yourself !
+Burrito Website

+This website is built using Next.js with TypeScript and React.
+It represents my second attempt at designing with Figma.
+The website's styling is implemented with Tailwind CSS, ensuring a modern and responsive design.

+For the feedback page form, I developed a RESTful API and utilized Formik for form handling.
+The Yup library was employed to validate form schemas effectively.
+The API data is validated using Next.js routes, with data stored and managed in MongoDB.

+The logos and color palette used in the website were designed by a friend, contributing to the unique visual identity of the project.
+Animations throughout the site were implemented using the AOS library, enhancing the user experience.

+Additionally, I integrated the Swiper library to create sliders on both the homepage and the about page.
+The website is fully responsive, leveraging the powerful features of Tailwind CSS.

+Feel free to explore the site and experience it yourself!